Skip to content

 If none of those match, Lattice throws an exception that lists the named utilities available to that closure.

 Named utilities win before type resolution.
-This is why fn ($state) receives the named form state even without a type, while fn (FormData $state) receives the typed FormData object from the same context.
+This is why fn ($state) receives the named form state even without a type — and fn (FormData $state) receives that same object because the name matches first; the type annotation documents it rather than driving the resolution.

 TextInput::make('slug', 'Slug')